Guide

 Key takeaways

-- Apply your research findings immediately to refine your product features, adjust pricing based on perceived value, and craft marketing messages using the language customers actually use.
+• Apply your research findings to refine your product features, adjust pricing based on perceived value, and craft marketing messages using the language customers actually use.

 What is market research?

-Market research is the process of gathering information about your target customers, competitors, and industry to help you decide wisely for your business.
-It helps you understand who buys your product, what they need, and how to reach them effectively.
+Market research is the process of gathering information about your target customers, competitors, and industry so you can make confident decisions for your business.
+It helps you understand who buys your product, what they need, and how to reach them.

 Small businesses use market research to: